Stirling

 Stirling has a typical household mix, with a fairly typical median household size

-Family households comprise 73.6% of all households, including 33.6% couples with children, 28.0% couples without children, and 10.9% single parent families.
-Non-family households account for the remaining 26.4%, with lone person households at 24.3% and group households comprising 2.2%.
-The median household size is 2.6 people, which matches the average in the Australian Capital Territory.
+Family households account for 73.6% of all households, including 33.6% couples with children, 28.0% couples without children, and 10.9% single parent families.
+Non-family households comprise the remaining 26.4%, with lone person households at 24.3% and group households making up 2.2% of the total.
+The median household size is 2.6 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households